 Black and Hispanic people are underrepresented in science, technology, engineering, and math (STEM) professions.
 A majority of STEM workers believe that limited access to quality education is a major reason for this underrepresentation.
 However, 25% of U.S. STEM workers are foreign-born.8

-Of course, people from underrepresented populations also face challenges in receiving equitable healthcare.
-That’s why increasing the diversity in healthcare organizations benefits both those organizations and the populations they serve.
+Of course, people from underrepresented communities also face challenges in receiving equitable healthcare.

 Risks of Lack of Diversity in Healthcare